-In January when I went to visit CERN on the French-Swiss border just outside Geneva–one of the world’s largest scientific research centers–my expectations weren’t very high.
+In January when I went to visit physicists at CERN on the French-Swiss border just outside Geneva–one of the world’s largest scientific research centers–my expectations weren’t very high.
 “Hard sciences” such as physics, chemistry and math never really attracted me due to their predominantly male connotations.
 I only knew vaguely what was going on at CERN (the French acronym for Conseil Européen pour la Recherche Nucléaire, or European Organization for Nuclear Research)–something about recreating the Big Bang, finding the one particle of matter that will confirm all theories of modern physics, and discovering what the universe is made of and how it works.
 Little things like that.

 I was mostly there to chaperone my significant other, who had made an animation for the organization and thus had been invited to a guided tour of its infamous premises, which include its large hadron collider–basically a huge circle-shaped underground tunnel in which atomic particles collide.
 But what I discovered, to my delight, was not just men in white lab coats but feminist physicists dedicated to removing the “male” stamp on science and working hard to make it more attractive to young women and girls.